Loops in the fundamental group of $\mathrm{Symp} (\mathbb C\mathbb P^2\#\,5\overline{ \mathbb C\mathbb P}\,\!^2)$ which are not represented by circle actions: Background

 So we end up with the following Hamiltonian fibration: In \cite{McDTolm}, McDuff and Tolman observed that, when $\Lambda$ is a circle action (with associated moment map $\Phi_\Lambda$), the clutching construction can be simplified since, then, $M_\Lambda$ can be seen as the quotient of $M \times S^3$ by the diagonal action of $S^1$, $e^{2\pi i \theta}\cdot(x,(z_1,z_2))=(\Lambda_\theta(x),(e^{2\pi i \theta} z_1, e^{2\pi i \theta} z_2))$.
 The symplectic form also has an alternative description in $M \times_{S^1} S^3$.
 Let $\alpha \in \Omega^1(S^3)$ be the standard contact form on $S^3$ such that $d\alpha = \chi^*(\omega_0)$ where $\chi: S^3 \to S^2$ is the Hopf map and $\omega_0$ is the standard area form on $S^2$ with total area 1.
 For all $c\in\R$, $\omega+cd\alpha -d(\Phi_\Lambda\alpha)$ is a closed 2--form on $M \times S^3$ which descends through the projection, $p: M \times S^3 \rightarrow M \times_{S^1} S^3$, to a closed 2--form on $M_\Lambda$:

 which extends $\Omega$.
 Now, if $c>\max \,\Phi_\Lambda$, $\omega_c$ is non-degenerate and coincides with $\omega_{\Lambda,\kappa}$ for some big enough $\kappa$.

-A quantum class lying in the image of $\mathcal S$ is called a \textit{Seidel element}.
-In \cite{McDTolm}, McDuff and Tolman were able to specify the structure of the lower order terms of Seidel's elements associated to Hamiltonian circle actions whose maximal fixed point component, $F_\max$, is semifree.
-When the codimension of $F_\max$ is 2, their result immediately ensures that if there exists an almost complex structure $J$ on $M$ so that $(M,J)$ is Fano, i.e so that there are no $J$--pseudo-holomorphic spheres in $M$ with non-positive first Chern number, all the lower order terms vanish.
+A quantum class lying in the image of $\mathcal S$ is called a \emph{Seidel element}.
+In \cite{McDTolm}, McDuff and Tolman were able to calculate the leading term of Seidel's elements associated to Hamiltonian circle actions whose maximal fixed point component, $F_{\max}$, is semifree, that is, the action is semifree on some neighborhood of $F_{\max}$.
+Recall that a circle action is semifree if the stabilizer of every point is trivial or the whole circle.
+Moreover, when the codimension of $F_{\max}$ is 2, their result immediately ensures that if there exists an invariant almost complex structure $J$ on $M$ so that $(M,J)$ is Fano, i.e. so that there are no $J$--pseudo-holomorphic spheres in $M$ with non-positive first Chern number, all the lower order terms vanish.
 In the presence of $J$--pseudo-holomorphic spheres with vanishing first Chern number, there is a priori no reason why arbitrarily large multiple coverings of such objects should not contribute to the Seidel elements.
-In fact we can see in \cite{AL} that there are indeed infinitely many contributions to the Seidel elements associated to the Hamiltonian circle actions of a NEF 4--dimensional toric manifold, which by definition do not admit $J$-- pseudo-holomorphic spheres with negative first Chern number.
-Nevertheless these quantum classes can still be expressed by explicit closed formulas.
-Moreover, these formulas only depend on the relative position of representatives of elements of $\pi_2(M)$ with vanishing first Chern number as facets of the moment polytope.
-In particular, they are directly readable from the polytope.
+In fact, as explained in \cite{AL}, when the almost complex manifold $(M,J)$ is only NEF, i.e. $c_1(B) \geq 0$ for every class $B \in H_2(M)$ with a $J$-holomorphic sphere representative, and not Fano, then there are indeed infinitely many contributions to the Seidel elements.
+More precisely, it is shown in \cite{AL} that if $M$ is a 4-toric manifold then these quantum classes can still be expressed by explicit closed formulas.
+Moreover, these formulas only depend on the relative position of representatives of elements of $\pi_2(M)$ with vanishing first Chern number as edges of the moment polygon.
+In particular, they are directly readable from the polygon.